Heritage Open Days

 The event allows visitors free access to interesting properties that are either not usually open, or would normally charge an entrance fee.
 Heritage Open Days also includes guided tours, activities, talks and exhibitions, focusing on local architecture and culture so there is always plenty to see and do.

-In 2017 the Heritage Open Days event will take place from 7 to 10 September, and will be organised by Guildford Borough Council, The Guildford Society and The Guildford Town Guides.
+Guildford's Heritage Open Days took place from 7 to 10 September, and is organised by Guildford Borough Council, The Guildford Society and The Guildford Town Guide and sponsored by Thesis Asset Management.

 Why not find out more about Effingham and download a copy of theand also which provides an opportunity to explore the area.